Fayez Sarofim

-Fayez Shalaby Sarofim (ϥⲁⲉⲍ ⲥⲉⲣⲁⲫⲓⲙ, فايز صاروفيم; 19 November 1928 – 28 May 2022) was an Egyptian Coptic-American heir to the Sarofim family fortune, a fund manager for three Dreyfus family stock funds, the largest shareholder of Kinder Morgan (NYSE: KMI) and part owner of the NFL team Houston Texans.
+Fayez Shalaby Sarofim (ϥⲁⲉⲍ ⲥⲉⲣⲁⲫⲓⲙ, فايز صاروفيم; 19 November 1928 – 28 May 2022) was an Egyptian-American heir to the Sarofim family fortune, a fund manager for three Dreyfus family stock funds, the largest shareholder of Kinder Morgan (NYSE: KMI) and part owner of the NFL team Houston Texans.

 Sarofim had an estimated net worth of $1.6 billion in May 2022.
 His investment firm oversaw over $30 billion in assets.

 Early life

 Fayez Shalaby Sarofim was born on 19 November 1928 in Cairo to Shalaby and Mary Simaika Sarofim as the second of three children.
 His family belonged to the old nobility of Egypt.
 As the son of an Egyptian aristocrat and agricultural magnate, Sarofim spent his early life as a member of Egypt's political and wealthy elite in modern Heliopolis.
 Holding the title of a Bey (or Chieftain), Sarofim's father also owned large, feudal cotton estates throughout North Africa.
 Upon his father's death, Sarofim inherited a portion of his fortune.

 He attended Victoria College in Alexandria and the English School in Cairo.
 He emigrated to the United States in 1946, where became a naturalized American citizen in 1961.

 After earning degrees from the University of California, Berkeley and the Harvard Business School, Sarofim took a job with cotton company Anderson, Clayton and Company in Houston.